Guoyun-Zhang/Guoyun-Zhang.github.io/_pages/traveling.md

 <script src="/assets/js/leaflet-providers.min.js"></script>

 Discover my travel journey on this interactive map!
-Each marker pinpoints a country I've explored.
+Each marker pinpoints a place I've explored.
 Check out where I've been and stay tuned for more destinations and upcoming travel photos!

 <style>
 #map {